hashicorp/consul/website/source/docs/platform/k8s/helm.html.md

   This can be used to add additional configuration that isn't directly exposed by the chart.

+  - <a name="v-server-extravolumes" href="#v-server-extravolumes">`extraVolumes`</a> (`array: []`) -
+  A list of extra volumes to mount for server agents.
+This is useful for bringing in extra data that can be referenced by other configurations at a well known path, such as TLS certificates or Gossip encryption keys.
+  The value of this should be a list of objects.
+Each object has the following supports the following keys:

+      * <a name="v-server-extravolumes-type" href="#v-server-extravolumes-type">`type`</a> (`string: required`) -
+      Type of the volume, must be one of "configMap" or "secret".
+Case sensitive.

+      * <a name="v-server-extravolumes-name" href="#v-server-extravolumes-name">`name`</a> (`string: required`) -
+      Name of the configMap or secret to be mounted.
+This also controls the path that it is mounted to.
+The volume will be mounted to `/config/userconfig/<name>`.

+      * <a name="v-server-extravolumes-load" href="#v-server-extravolumes-load">`load`</a> (`boolean: false`) -
+      If true, then the agent will be configured to automatically load HCL/JSON configuration files from this volume with `-config-dir`.
+This defaults to false.

   - <a name="v-server-resources" href="#v-server-resources">`resources`</a> (`object: {}`) -
   The resource requests (CPU, memory, etc.) for each of the server agents.
   This should be an object mapping directly to a Kubernetes